Saequus/Game-Of-Life/README.md

 # Game-Of-Life
 Simple Game of Life realisation on Python.

-You may play with interactive playground [here] href='https://bitstorm.org/gameoflife/.
+You may play with interactive playground [here](https://bitstorm.org/gameoflife/).
-More about Game of Life in [this] (http://www.math.com/students/wonders/life/life.html) astonishing article.
+More about Game of Life in [this](http://www.math.com/students/wonders/life/life.html) astonishing article).

 ## Usage